Anne Bierwisch

 Anne Bierwisch (born 26 December 1987) is a German toxicologist and cricketer who plays for the national cricket team as a batter.
 She was the first player, male or female, to take a hat-trick for Germany in a Twenty20 International.

 Early life and career

-Bierwisch was born in Sondershausen, Thuringia, in the then East Germany.
+Bierwisch was born in Sondershausen, East Germany, in the then East Germany.
 In 2012, she completed a master's degree in toxicology at Charité – Universitätsmedizin Berlin.
 Between 2013 and 2016, she was a research associate at the Technical University of Kaiserslautern.
 Since 2017, she has worked as a toxicologist at Forschungs- und Beratungsinstitut Gefahrstoffe (FoBiG), which is based in Freiburg im Breisgau.

 In 2016, Bierwisch started playing cricket, after the then Germany women's captain, Stephanie Frohnmayer, asked her to join her cricket club in Bavaria.
 At the time, Bierwisch was a scholar at a research institute in Munich.
 In 2020, Bierwisch told ESPNcricinfo:

 Domestic career

 Since 2019, Bierwisch has been playing her domestic level cricket for the Frankfurt Cricket Club.
 Her main playing role is as a batter.

 In the final of the 2021 Women's Bundesliga, Bierwisch scored 112* from 67 deliveries to lead Frankfurt to a total of 223 for two against SV Damshagen.
 Frankfurt later won the match by 194 runs, with Bierwisch being awarded Player of the Match, and, later still, Player of the Season.